-Payments will not be payable to a member of the councillor's household.
+Payments will not be payable to a member of the councillorelected member's household.
 Payments will be based on receipted expenditure incurred.

-The total amount of allowance which a councillor may claim in any one year will be limited to £750.
+The total amount of allowance which a councillorn individual member may claim in any one year will be limited to £750.
 In exceptional circumstances it will be at the discretion of the Chief Executive to agree payment above this limit.